jdjuan/clientProject/README.md

-# clientProject
+# Client Project
-Website development for a client as a Job Position Test
+Website development for a client (Job Position Test)